About the award

 Paul Rimstead was a “Day Oner,” part of the Toronto Sun from its launch in 1971.
 He was best known for his columns, full of characters like Flashbulb Freddy and Miss Hinky (actually his wife Myrna).
 Before joining the Sun he had been a Canadian Magazine sports writer and a columnist for the Toronto Telegram.
 Rimstead was 52, living in Florida and writing two Sun columns a week, when he died on May 26, 1987.

-- Applicants must be enrolled in the second year of the four-year program at the time of application;
+- Applicants must be enrolled in the third year of the four-year program at the time of application;

-- Students should submit a cover letter detailing activities in which they have been involved on and off campus;
+- Students should submit a cover letter detailing activities in which they have been involved on and off campus.
+This letter should include the student’s name, student number, CGPA, year of study and the name of the award they are applying for;

 - Students should submit what they consider to be their best written piece of work from second year;